 The ServerCare for Tableau Alternative

-It is important to remember there are plenty of scenarios in which Tableau Online is the right platform for your long-term needs.
-Here are some key indications that you should consider making the move Tableau Online:
+It is important to remember there are plenty of scenarios in which Tableau Cloud is the right platform for your long-term needs.
+Here are some key indications that you should consider making the move Tableau Cloud:

 - You are just starting your Tableau journey and do not have a Tableau Server.